The Croatia Blue Cave tourIs it worth it in 2026?

 We do think that Blue Cave is well worth visiting… if you have the time to do it right.

-However, if you are travelling by private boat or if you’re staying in Dalmatia for at least a week, you have more time to venture forth.
-You are in a great position to explore all of Vis, including but not limited to Blue Cave.
+However, if you are chartering your own boat sailing through Croatia , or if you’re staying in Dalmatia for at least a week, you have more time to venture forth.
+You are in a great position to explore all of Vis Island, including but not limited to Blue Cave.

-How to do Blue Cave well: A perfect Vis itinerary
+How to do Blue Cave well with a DIY itinerary

-As we mentioned above, Blue Cave is on a small island near Vis.
+As we mentioned above, Blue Cave is on a small island near the larger Vis Island.
 Going to Blue Cave and never seeing Vis is like going to Yellowstone and never making it past the visitor centre.
 Even by the high standards of Dalmatia, the island is exceptionally pristine, sophisticated, and rich in heritage.

 Start your journey by taking a private boat or ferry to Vis Town.
 Take a guided hiking tour into the island’s interior, dotted with exotic karst formations and caves.
 Stroll the promenade from Kut to Luka.
-Dine at Boccadoro, one of the best restaurants in Dalmatia (like all of our recommendations, this is our totally unbiased, unsponsored take).
+Dine at Boccadoro, one of the top-rated restaurants in Dalmatia.

 Once you’ve made your visit, steer yourself to Komiža, a breathtakingly lovely town just 15 minutes from Blue Cave.
 Satisfy your growling stomach with a big, decadent breakfast at Cukar, a mouth-wateringly chic and inventive sweetshop featuring local ingredients.